under-os/under-os/README.md

 # Under OS [![Build Status](https://travis-ci.org/under-os/under-os.png)](https://travis-ci.org/under-os/under-os) [![Code Climate](https://codeclimate.com/github/under-os/under-os.png)](https://codeclimate.com/github/under-os/under-os)

-[UnderOS](http://under-os.com) is an experiment in building a thin web-like wrapper over iOS using rubymotion
+[UnderOS](http://under-os.com) is an experiment in building a thin web-browser like envirnonment over iOS using rubymotion

-The idea is to use encapsulation instead of monkey patching and build the entire development platform correctly and from scratch.
+The idea is to create a native mobile apps development environment that will be using concepts familiar to all web-developers, like HTML, CSS, jQuery style events handling, etc.

 The result should be a _webbish_ infrastructure that uses ruby instead of JavaScript and compiles into native code in the end.